 I'll leave the picture up of Israel Helms, but it's actually his father-in-law Samuel Russell that I'm interested in.
 The very little that I know of Samuel is that he died on 7 Aug 1833 in Sharpsburg, Maryland.
-His wife Elizabeth (Brown) Russell was born sometime around 1780, so we may guess that he was about 55 when he passed away.
-Other than this scant bit of information, I don't know anything about him -- and, by extension, anything about the ancestry of Margarette Brown (Russell) Helms' branch of the family tree.
+His wife Elizabeth (Ground) Russell was born sometime around 1780, so we may guess that he was about 55 when he passed away.
+Other than this scant bit of information, I don't know anything about him.

 Welcome to the Helms family genealogy pages!
 You'll find a lot more than just dead Helms family members here, though.
 This page includes members of the Monago, Coffey, Erdman, Pile, Monti, Smith, Wahl families ... and many others.